mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-rules.md

     ifSmallScreen = css.$media( { maxWidth: 600 },
         class extends css.StyleDefinition<MyStyles>
         {
-            p = css.$style( "p", { color: this.owner.defultColor })
+            p = css.$style( "p", { color: this.$parent.defultColor })
         }
     )
 }
 ```

-In the top-level class, we defined a custom CSS variable that defines font color and in the @media rule, we referred to it using the `this.owner.defaultColor` notation.
-Since we defined `MyStyles` class as a generic parameter for the StyleDefinition, the TypeScript compiler knows the type of the `owner` property and will help us with the autocomplete feature.
+In the top-level class, we defined a custom CSS variable that defines font color and in the @media rule, we referred to it using the `this.$parent.defaultColor` notation.
+Since we defined `MyStyles` class as a generic parameter for the StyleDefinition, the TypeScript compiler knows the type of the `$parent` property and will help us with the autocomplete feature.
+Note that since we only use the `$parent` property, we don't need to define the second generic type.

 ## Other Rules